-How do I get the all-crimson Cougar plate?
+How do I get the crimson Cougar plate?

 - Visit the DOL website and download an application.
-You can fax or mail in the completed application or simply take the application to a DOL office near you.
+You can fax or mail in the completed application, or take the application to a DOL office near you.

-- When purchasing a new or used car, ask your car dealer for the new all-crimson Cougar plate
+- When purchasing a new or used car, ask your car dealer for the crimson Cougar plate

 What does the new plate cost?